 Going further, Rice can press upfield into breaks, then rapidly vary his stride lengths and sink his hips on transitions.
 He doesn’t often key in DBs on breaks with early head turns and is deliberate in uniformly pressing upfield.
 Additionally, Rice shows good zone awareness.
 The SMU WR can sneak into DB blindspots, flip around, and decelerate quickly in open seams.

-After the catch, Rice displays a willingness to lower his shoulder and finish forward, although his style allows him to evade direct contact more often than not.
-Rice recollects his feet extremely quickly after adjusting for imprecise passes in open space.
+After the catch, Rice is willing to lower his shoulder and finish forward, although his style allows him to evade direct contact more often than not.
+Rice quickly recollects his feet after adjusting for imprecise passes in open space.
 He effortlessly transitions to RAC mode and does so with quickness and consistency.

 With his explosiveness and fluid hips, Rice can quickly recalibrate after making catches amidst contact and surge upfield.
-In short-yardage situations, he’ll actively contort to get ahead of the sticks while making catches amidst contact.
+He’ll actively contort to get ahead of the sticks in short-yardage situations while making catches amidst contact.

-Among other things, Rice can easily shed arm tackles and recollect his feet to move upfield.
-As a blocker, his combination of length, play strength, and attitude translates very well.
+Besides, Rice can easily shed arm tackles and recollect his feet to move upfield.
+His combination of length, play strength, and attitude translates well as a blocker.

 Rice’s Areas for Improvement

-While Rice is very explosive, he doesn’t always show elite initial burst off the line.
-He sometimes needs a bit of a runway to maximize his acceleration, and at times can channel more burst out of his stance.
-In a similar vein, Rice doesn’t quite have elite deep speed.
-He can stack DBs, but he’s not quite a breakaway threat after stacking.
+While Rice is a talented player, he doesn’t always show elite initial burst off the line.
+He sometimes needs more space to accelerate and can improve his stance to channel more burst.
+Additionally, Rice may not have elite deep speed, but he can still stack DBs.
+However, he’s not quite a breakaway threat after stacking.

-Additionally, Rice is prone to occasional drops when faced with contact, and he sometimes clasps and bobbles passes in tight situations.
-He has elite body positioning and control, but his hand-eye coordination — the completing piece to the catch puzzle — can be obstructed by threats of contact.
+Furthermore, Rice is prone to occasional drops when faced with contact and sometimes clasps and bobbles passes in tight situations.
+Although he has elite body positioning and control, his hand-eye coordination can be obstructed by contact threats.

 Expanding on his route running, Rice sometimes rotates around at breaks, causing erroneous footwork and keying in DBs too early.
 On tighter transitions, his plant-and-drive technique could be more efficient.
-And overall, Rice can more consistently utilize and maximize his route-running building blocks.
+And overall, Rice can more consistently utilize and maximize his route-building blocks.

-Rice has room to expand his route tree, and he also experiences struggles against press at times.
-He has the short-area athleticism and length to work against press, but more physical DBs can throw off his rhythm and easily delay his work upfield.
+Moreover, Rice has room to expand his route tree but struggles against press at times.
+He has the short-area athleticism and length to work against press, but more physical DBs can throw off his rhythm.
 Rice also has wasted motion at times early in reps, which also serves to delay route concepts.

-At times, Rice will attempt to purely outmuscle DBs, sacrificing route tempo and manipulation opportunities, as well as risking penalties.
+At times, Rice will attempt to purely outmuscle DBs, sacrificing route tempo and manipulation opportunities and risking penalties.
 As a RAC threat, his ball security could use improvement.
-While his frame is dense, he won’t always withstand direct contact or work through solid form tackles, and he can more consistently fulfill his assignments as a run blocker.
+He won’t always withstand direct contact or work through solid form tackles, and he can improve as a run blocker.

 Finally, Rice’s injury history is worth noting.
 His lingering foot injury in 2022 at times hampered his effectiveness, and foot injuries, in particular, can be chronic.